flowtsohg/mdx-m3-viewer/README.md

 ##### Promises

-Every resource has a `whenLoaded` method that returns a promise which is resolved when the resource loads, or immediately if it was already loaded.
+Every resource has a `whenLoaded([callback])` method that waits for it to load.
+If a callback is given, it will be used.
+Otherwise, a promise is returned.
+If the resource was already loaded, the callback/promise is immediately called/resolved.

-The viewer itself has `whenLoaded(resources)` which does the same when all of the given resources in an iterable have been loaded, and also `whenAllLoaded()`, whose promise is resolved when there are no longer resources being loaded.
+The viewer itself has `whenLoaded(resources[, callback])` which does the same when all of the given resources in an iterable have been loaded, and also `whenAllLoaded([callback])`, to check when there are no longer resources being loaded.

-Some examples of promises:
+Some examples of callbacks/promises:

 ```javascript
 model.whenLoaded()